 - Two-year separation with no minor children

-- The process of legal separateon is similar to that of a divorce so; it is expensive.
-The attorney fees are also high, and since most Tennessee marital separation agreements end in divorce, the whole process is just expensive.
+- The process of legal separation is similar to that of a divorce so; it is expensive.
+The attorney fees are also high, and since most Tennessee Marital Separation Agreements end in divorce, the whole process is just expensive.
 With these in mind, why do couples seek legal separation?

 - Insurance purposes – most couples remain legally separated for a spouse to stay on the other spouse’s health insurance.
 After a divorce is granted, health insurance is only extended to minor children, not former partners.

 - Staying married – for personal, philosophical, or religious reasons, some couples choose never to divorce, choosing instead to live separately but to remain married.